kevingopalan/MultiModSMP-wiki/README.md

 # MultiModSMP wiki
 The official wiki for the MultiModSMP!
-This is a very much work-in-progress wiki and there are 50+ mods so it may take a bit.
+This is a very much work-in-progress wiki and there are 50+ mods on the SMP so it may take a bit.